ChaserTlss/Canonical/writingInterview/Now and future.md

 There are some new skills I want to learn:

-1. proficient in Rust language.
-Since the Linux kernel Officially supported Rust in 2022, proficiency in it will be important.
-I've been learning about it for a while now and hope to start using it in personal projects later in 2024.
+1. Proficient in Rust language.
+Since the Linux kernel Officially supported Rust in 2022, proficiency in it will be necessary.
+I've been learning about it for a while now and plan to start using it in personal projects later in 2024.
 2. Grab VHDL or Verilog.
 Hardware description language will boost my ability in the embedded system domain.
 3. Seeking the project manager measure.
 I think the project manager can be used not only in the team project but also in achieving personal goals.

-I believe most of the obstacles in the world are just a door, not a filter.
-If we observe carefully, think carefully, keep trying, and follow the plan step by step, we can find a way to open the door.
+I believe most obstacles in the world are just a door, not a filter.
+If we observe, think, keep trying, and follow the plan step by step, we can find a way to open the door.

 ## Career Development